-Flooding in RLA #17 has been largely due to overland flow that resulted from very heavy rainfall and undersized storm sewers, which were only designed to carry 10- to 50-year rainfall events.
+Flooding in RLA #45 has been largely due to overland flow that resulted from undersized storm sewers, which were only designed to carry 10- to 50-year rainfall events.
 When more severe storms occurred (as in the 300-year event of 1984), the storm sewers were overwhelmed, with the resulting overland flow generally following the course of the original creek bed.
-In the case of RLA #17, the channelized Little Joe Creek and North Fork the stream overtopped the creek banks, but did not spread beyond the drainage easement.
-Flooding in the apartment complex was due to overland flow from the northwest and northeast into slab-on-grade units within the complex.
+In the case of RLA #45, water spilling out of Lakewood Lake ran through the backyards of properties along Florence Ave. and Florence Ct., where it was often blocked by privacy fencing.
+Particularly vulnerable were the slab-on-grade multifamily units in the Touche Villas addition, all of which had first finished floor elevations below the level of the 100-year storm.